History of European Jews in the Middle Ages: Visigoth Spain

+After the decline of the Roman Empire, the Visigoths controlled large portions of former Roman territory, including southwestern Gaul until 507, and much of the Iberian peninsula until 711.
+At the start, Jewish communities generally flourished under Visigothic rule in both Gaul and Spain.

 In 506, Alaric II decreed that Jews were to be considered Roman citizens and were to live under Roman law.
 They were given freedom to practice their religion, although efforts to convert pagans and Christians to Judaism were to be curtailed.
 Alaric also decreed that the judicial autonomy of the Jewish communities was to be respected.
 After Sisebut took the Visigothic throne in 612, these privileges were revoked, and suppression of the Jewish religion became policy, resulting in attempted forced conversion.
 There was a brief respite in 640, when Chindasuinth usurped the throne and pursued a pro-Jewish policy.
 His son Recceswinth, to the contrary, denounced Jews as "polluting the soil of Spain" in 653, and enacted a new code meant to make it impossible for Jews to remain in Spain.
 These laws proved to be unpopular, and were resisted by both Jews and Christians alike.
 Despite these persecutions, Jews were able to help Muslim invaders capture Spain, ending Visigothic rule.